Oni (Japanese demon)

 So, lessons in that religion said that each natural object, rock, river, and mountain, for instance, should have its soul.

-Then, the ancient people admire those souls.
+Then, the ancient people admired those souls.
 If some objects are impressive in size or beauty, they could be gods.

-Indeed, the Japanese respect nature (with awe or fear) as grace and even as a destroyer because natural phenomena are usually threatening.
+Indeed, the Japanese respect nature (with awe or fear) as both a grace and a destroyer.
+Because natural phenomena are usually threatening.

 Finally, the unique monster, Oni, takes this part.

 Please look at those old drawings.
-They are the Fujin (Wind of God) and the Raijin (Thunder of Got).
+They are Fuzin (Wind of God) and Raizin (Thunder of Got).
 Both are similar to the monster.

 Next, let us tell you one of the famous legends about how one Oni became a God.